 On its surface, the flat roof is a simple structure.
 But what looks simple is actually a complex system of seams, materials, and angles that need to work together to function properly.
-In the end, flat repair is part science, part art.
+Therefore, flat roof repair is part science, part art.
 Identifying the source of the problem and the best way to fix it requires a deep knowledge of construction and geometry.
 Making sure the problem is resolved in an affordable, dependable way requires experience.

 Flat Roofs require a qualified, experienced roofing company

 While generally less expensive than pitched roofs, flat roofs don’t last as long—their average lifespan is about 20 years.